Learning Efficient Guardrails for Compliance: Constructing and

 \section{Constructing \benchname\ and \modelname}

 We now describe the construction of \benchname\ and the training of our guardrail model \modelname. \benchname\ is a 60k-scale dataset of trajectory-policy pairs annotated for violation, supporting both full-trajectory and prefix-based detection tasks across five domains.
 Based on this benchmark, we train \modelname, a 4B-parameter lightweight guardrail model.
-Below, we detail the dataset construction pipeline, data splits, and model training procedure.
+Below, we detail the dataset construction pipeline (visually summarized in Figure~\ref{fig:pipeline}), data splits, and model training procedure.